 Perhaps you’re less concerned with money than with brand recognition.
 You might want to convince 5,000 people to buy your mini course.
-In this case, you could price your course lower than its full value to encourage more people to convert.
+In this case, you could price it lower than its true value to encourage more conversions.

 Knowing your own goals for your mini course will help you design and implement a strategy that lends itself to those objectives.
-Just remember that you’re only getting started.
-Don’t set the bar so high that you’ll never reach it.
+Just remember, you’re only getting started.
+Don’t set the bar so high that you can’t actually reach it.

 Your second goal or set of goals should relate directly to your customers’ objectives.
 What can they expect to get out of your course?
 What problems will they solve?
 What goals will they achieve?

-Now that you know your audience, your topic, and your goals, you can sketch an outline for your mini course.
-Include as much detailed information as possible about what each course module will cover and how you’ll deliver the content.
+Now that you have all the information you need for your mini course, you can sketch an outline for it.
+Include as much detailed information as possible about what each mini course module will cover and how you’ll deliver the content.